alastair87-cyf/fundamentals-course/lessons/lesson-1.md

 ### Slack

-1. Install Slack on your laptop \(and phone, if possible\)
+1. Install Slack on your laptop \(and phone, if possible\) following these instructions: [Slack Installation Instructions](../other-resources/software-install-1.md)
-2. Log in to the [Code Your Future Intro to Coding Workspace](https://cyf-introtocoding.slack.com)
+2. Log in to the [Code Your Future Workspace](https://codeyourfuture.slack.com)
 3. Make sure your Slack name is your real name
 4. Add a clear face photo of yourself
-5. Post 5 interesting things about yourself in a thread
+5. Post some interesting things about yourself in a thread

 ### The Golden Rule of video calls on Zoom, Slack & Google Meet